Few-shot training LLMs for project-specific code-summarization: Result

 \subsection{Zero-shot and one-shot training}

 Terms like zero-shot and one-shot training are getting popular with large language models.
-However, zero-shot is not suitable for task like code summarization.
+However, our data suggests that zero-shot doesn't work as well for tasks like code summarization.
 Codex model works left to right and predicts the future tokens only.
-With zero-shot training, it is not possible to direct the model to do anything that it was not trained to do.
+With zero-shot training, the model is less capable at tasks it was not trained to do.
 For instance, usually, docstring appears before the code, and Codex is trained on GitHub data.
 So, the model may be able to generate code when prompted with docstring, even without seeing any examples.
 This is not the case for code summarization, which has the reverse default ordering.
 Here, the input to the model is the code, and docstring is the output.
 We need a few samples to teach the Codex to generate docstring after code.
 However, we did try both zero-shot and one-shot training with Codex and achieved only 2.96 and 6.22 BLEU-4 on average; we omit details due to the convincingly bad performance.

 \takeaway{4}{Zero-shot and one-shot training in Codex do not work for code summarization task.}